ihucos/dotfiles-1/README.md

 - In zsh:
     - Custom prompt with more information and with visual contrast.
     - The `ascstats` command shows statistics about number of words in the current Asciidoc files.
-    - The `updateall` command updates of Homebrew, janus, and these dotfiles to the latest versions.
+    - The `updateall` command updates of Homebrew, and these dotfiles to the latest versions.
     - The `gitsvnpush` command synchronises a local Git repo with a remote Subversion repository.
     - Custom output for the `git log` command.
     - The `fixopenwith` command solves a common problem in OS X.
     - The `timestamp` command returns the current Unix epoch time.
 - In tmux:
     - [SHIFT + left arrow] and [SHIFT + right arrow] switch windows to the next (or previous.)
     - [SHIFT + down arrow] creates new windows in the current session.
     - Battery level displayed in the status line.
 - In Vim / MacVim: